English philosopher Dean William Inge described the aim of education as “the knowledge, not of facts, but of values“.

 A multi-disciplinary Equestrian Centre was developed and the school farm evolved into the Treverton Wildlife Area.
 The indigenous antelope were re-introduced and and systems put in place for the protection of a range of eco-systems; these have contributed to maintaining the school’s strong environmental education bias.

-New senior staff have replaced those who played such a vital role in the first forty years.
-Bob Reynolds became Head of Resources; on the retirement of Jeff Fetting, Les Stanley became the Prep headmaster, later followed by Mark Chaperon; Graham Nolan was appointed Headmaster of the College, followed by the current Headmaster, Dave Cato.
-Noel Coetzee replaced Alan Staples as Executive Head, until the end of August 2014.
-Lind House has recently been extended to provide accommodation for a further 16 girls.
+New senior staff replaced those who played such a vital role in the first forty years.
+Bob Reynolds became Head of Resources on the retirement of Jeff Fetting, followed by bursars Sandy Benkenstein and Gavin Shone, Les Stanley became the Prep headmaster, later followed by Mark Chaperon and then John Huggett; Graham Nolan was appointed Headmaster of the College, followed by Dave Cato and then Kean Broom.
+Lind House was extended to provide accommodation for a further 16 girls.